At some point, almost everyone asks, "Will my money last?"

 And even though life doesn't hand out guarantees, you can feel more confident about your answer if you prepare with the help of your financial advisor.
 We'll walk you through the process and discuss all your "what if" and "how to" questions.

-The answer to this question really comes down to how much you've saved and how you spend it.
+The answer to how long your money will last really comes down to how much you've saved and how you spend it.
 And if you're already retired or close to it, focusing on what you can control now – your spending – probably makes the most sense.

 Since your spending needs may rise and fall over the years, be flexible.
 For example, if you can take out $10,000, but you only need $8,000, then just take out $8,000.
 And if you feel your purchasing power is keeping pace with inflation fairly well, don’t automatically take out more every year.

-We recommend a cash balance to cover about 12 months’ worth of living expenses, as well as a short-term fixed-income ladder (in investments like short-term bonds or CDs) for your first few years of expenses.
+We recommend a cash balance to cover about 12 months’ worth of living expenses, as well as a short-term fixed-income ladder (in investments like short-term bonds or certificates of deposit) for your first few years of expenses.

 To help combat rising long-term health care costs, you may also consider options, such as long-term care insurance, that address where care is administered and how to pay for it.
-Because these options (link to I&S LTC/hybrid page) and their coverage limitations can be complex, we recommend working with your financial advisor to find out which may make the most sense for you.
+Because these options and their coverage limitations can be complex, we recommend working with your financial advisor to find out which may make the most sense for you.

 The review may be your most important step.
 Remember, your retirement could last 25 years or more, and undoubtedly your goals and situation will change over time.
 Regularly reviewing your strategy with your financial advisor and making adjustments (if necessary) could help ensure your retirement stays on track.

-Using these principles as a starting point, talk with your financial advisor today about ways to help make your money last.
+Using these principles as a starting point, talk with your Edward Jones financial advisor today about ways to help make your money last.

 *Guarantees are subject to the claims-paying ability of the issuing company.